sharedstreets/mobility-metrics/README.md

 - OSX or Linux (docker or WSL is recommended for Windows users)
 - Node.js v11
-- Valid MDS credentials for at least one live MDS Provider API
+- Valid MDS credentials for at least one live MDS Provider API supporting MDS v0.3 or higher

 ## API